telerik/kendo-react-dropdowns/docs/combobox/api.md

 #### disabled `Boolean`*(default: "false")*

-If set to `true`, disables the ComboBox.
-This means that the component is visible, but does not function.
+If set to `true`, disables the ComboBox&mdash;the component is visible, but does not function.

 #### height `Number` *(default: 200)*